Maths

 • probability theory

-A few simple 'ponderances' :
+A few simple 'ponderances' for students :

 • How many different solution patterns (only the end positions) are there to a given colors-only puzzle ?